HeriYantodotDev/HeriYantodotDev/README.md

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [heriyanto.dev](http://heriyanto.dev)
 * ✉️  You can contact me at [hello@heriyanto.dev](mailto:hello@heriyanto.dev)
-* 🧠  I'm learning React.js, Node.js, and much more.
+* 🧠  I'm learning TypeScript, React.js, Node.js, and much more.
 * 🤝  I'm open to collaborating on JavaScript or TypeScript Projects
 * ⚡  I have a CS degree, (But I'm relearning programming lol joy).
 Long story ...
 I graduated from college in 2009 and never touched Coding again till 2022, but I’m back in the tech industry.